2018 United States House of Representatives elections in Kansas: District 2

 This district is located in eastern Kansas and is anchored by the state capital, Topeka.
 It also includes the city of Lawrence.
 Incumbent Republican Lynn Jenkins had represented the district since 2009.
-She had beaten former six-term District congressman Jim Ryun in the primary, and incumbent Democrat, Nancy Boyda, in the general election.
+In 2008, Jenkins defeated former six-term District congressman Jim Ryun in the primary, and incumbent Democrat Nancy Boyda in the general election.
 Jenkins was re-elected with 61% of the vote in 2016.

 Republican primary

 Campaign

 Jenkins had considered running for governor instead of re-election, but decided to retire and not run for any office in 2018.

 Army veteran Steve Watkins led the Republican primary campaign, securing the endorsement of President Donald Trump.
 However, his background and residency were challenged by fellow Republicans, citing inaccuracies in claims on his website and in his campaign, as well as his absence from the district.